Winter Rituals: A Letter to Yourself

 Some things are meant to find us.

-This season, allow yourself to be surprised.
+This season, allow yourself a small mystery.

 Winter is not a season of doing.